bringbackourneighbours/bringbackourneighbours/README.md

 identifier: example       # identifier to embed the block
 lang: de                  # language of tme block
 lastChecked: 2025-07-08   # the day this content was last checked. use to spot outdated translations
-fallback: en              # (optional) another language, it will be shown as fallback. use if no vvtranslation available but content is necessary
+fallback: en              # (optional) another language, it will be shown as fallback. use if no translation is available but content is necessary
 machineTranslation: false # (optional) mark that the content was not translated by a human and may contain errors.
 ---